Brotherhood (Person of Interest): Plot

 Fusco arrives and helps Reese in subduing The Brotherhood but Malcolm escapes and offers to exchange himself for his sister's safety.
 Reese then intervenes and offers the money and himself to let the kids go.
 When The Brotherhood finds that Reese doesn't have the money, Reese receives a call from Shaw, who found the heroin stash in a laundromat and threatens Link to let him and the kids go or she will burn the heroin.
 Malcolm and Tracie return to school and Reese puts Malcolm in contact with a lawyer to help their mother.
-Finch meets with Elias again to warn (not directly) about Samaritan and gives him an address of The Brotherhood's laundromat.
+Finch meets with Elias again to warn (not directly) him about Samaritan and gives him the address of The Brotherhood's laundromat.

 Link picks up Mini where it's revealed that Mini knows that Shaw put a GPS tracker and led her to small amount of the money and that Mini is in fact Dominic, the boss of The Brotherhood.
 Lennox, who has been taken and put in the backseat, tries to explain her actions but Dominic kills her.
 He then tells Link to release the kids' mother as part of a campaign to induce gratitude.
 They then dump Lennox's corpse in the street and leave the scene.